-Here we give highlights of three main founders of Experimental Chemistry: Jabir Ibn Hayyan, Al-Razi and Al-Majriti.
+In this article, we give highlights of three main founders of Experimental Chemistry: Jabir Ibn Hayyan, Al-Razi and Al-Majriti.

-Experiment is what differentiates Muslim science from Greek speculation (called science).
-Experiment also began with the Muslims, centuries before the likes of Grosseteste, whom scores of scholars,(endnote 11) in their usual short-sightedness, behind which lurks dishonesty, or incompetence, or both at once, keep attributing to.
-Indeed, Holmyard notes how Jabir Ibn Hayyan (722-815), one of the earliest Muslim scientists, and the promoter of chemistry (not to use that silly word many of our scholars tend to use: father; as if a science has a father and a son) was acquainted with chemical operations of crystallization, calcination, solution, sublimation, reduction, etc, and, above all, that he describes them.
-Of greater interest even, as Holmyard notes, Jabir seeks to understand the changes that take place during the process, besides giving opinions to their aims; for instance, explaining how the aim of calcination is to remove impurities from metals, and how metals are calcinated in different ways.(endnote 12) Jabir also describes processes for the preparation of steel, the refinement of other metals, for dyeing cloth and leather, for marking varnishes to waterproof cloth, for the preparation of hair-dyes, etc..
+Experiment is what differentiates science of Muslim Civilisation from Greek speculation (called science).
+Experiment also began with the Muslim Civilisation, centuries before the likes of Grosseteste, whom scores of scholars, in their usual short-sightedness, behind which lurks dishonesty, or incompetence, or both at once, keep attributing to.
+Indeed, Holmyard notes how Jabir Ibn Hayyan (722-815), one of the earliest scientists from Muslim Civilisation, and the promoter of chemistry (not to use that silly word many of our scholars tend to use: father; as if a science has a father and a son) was acquainted with chemical operations of crystallization, calcination, solution, sublimation, reduction, etc, and, above all, that he describes them.
+Of greater interest even, as Holmyard notes, Jabir seeks to understand the changes that take place during the process, besides giving opinions to their aims; for instance, explaining how the aim of calcination is to remove impurities from metals, and how metals are calcinated in different ways.
+Jabir also describes processes for the preparation of steel, the refinement of other metals, for dyeing cloth and leather, for marking varnishes to waterproof cloth, for the preparation of hair-dyes, etc..
 He also gives recipes for making a cheap illuminating ink for manuscripts, and mentions the use of manganese dioxide in glass making.
-He was also acquainted with citric acid and other organic substances, and so on.(endnote 13) On the crucial role of experiment, Jabir had this to say:(endnote 14)
+He was also acquainted with citric acid and other organic substances, and so on.
+On the crucial role of experiment, Jabir had this to say:

 The first essential in chemistry is that thou shouldest perform practical work and conduct experiments, for he who performs not practical work nor makes experiments will never attain to the least degree of mastery.
 But thou, O my son, do thou experiment so that thou mayest acquire knowledge.
-Scientists delight not in abundance of material; they rejoice only in the excellence of their experimental methods.'
+Scientists delight not in abundance of material; they rejoice only in the excellence of their experimental methods."
 Jabir Ibn Hayyan

-Jabir's overral achievements are elsewhere summarised by Al-Faruqi.(endnote 15) Some of his writing includes Al Khawass al-kabir (the Great Book of Chemical properties), al-Mawazin (Weights and measures), Al-Mizaj (Chemical combination, and Al-Asbagh (Dyes).
+Jabir's overral achievements are elsewhere summarised by Al-Faruqi.
+Some of his writing includes Al Khawass al-kabir (the Great Book of Chemical properties), al-Mawazin (Weights and measures), Al-Mizaj (Chemical combination, and Al-Asbagh (Dyes).
 On top of that, he built a precise scale that weighed items 6, 480 times smaller than the ratl (approx 1 kg.)
 Before John Dalton by ten centuries, he defined chemical combinations as a union of the elements together, in too small particles for the naked eye to see, without loss of character.
 And he invented a kind of paper that resisted fire.
-Jabir's other achievements(endnote 16) include his perfecting of chemical processes already cited of sublimation, liquefaction, purification, amalgamation, oxidation, crystallization, distillation, evaporation, and filtration.
+Jabir's other achievements include his perfecting of chemical processes already cited of sublimation, liquefaction, purification, amalgamation, oxidation, crystallization, distillation, evaporation, and filtration.
 He also identified many new products, including alkalines, acids, salts, paints and greases.
 He prepared sulphuric acid, nitro-hydrochloric acid (used to dissolve some metals), caustic soda and a multitude of salts such as sulphates, nitrates and potassium and sodium carbonates.
-Jabir's works with metals and salts subsequently helped develop foundry techniques and glazing processes for tiles and other ceramics.(endnote 17) Thus are illustrated Jabir's tremendous achievements in the science.
-However, instead of focusing on his pure scientific contribution to chemistry, many non Muslim scholars dealing with `Alchemy',(endnote 18) prefer to dwell on the rather tedious, obscure, and un-scientific aspects of his work of the fanciful and folkloric sort of Greek and ancient origins (aspects which both Ibn Sina and Ibn Khaldoun instead denounce very much).
-Such aspects are also those frequently raised by many Western scholars to discredit Muslim chemistry.
+Jabir's works with metals and salts subsequently helped develop foundry techniques and glazing processes for tiles and other ceramics.
+Thus are illustrated Jabir's tremendous achievements in the science.
+However, instead of focusing on his pure scientific contribution to chemistry, many non scholars from Muslim Civilisation dealing with `Alchemy', prefer to dwell on the rather tedious, obscure, and un-scientific aspects of his work of the fanciful and folkloric sort of Greek and ancient origins (aspects which both Ibn Sina and Ibn Khaldoun instead denounce very much).
+Such aspects are also those frequently raised by many Western scholars to discredit chemistry from Muslim Civilisation.

 Al-Razi to follow Jabir

-Both Anawati and Hill provide a good account of such laboratory,(endnote 21) the precursor of the modern laboratory, of which many parts are still in use today (to which Hill points out, whilst Anawati does not.)(endnote 22) Al-Razi does not just list the instruments used in chemistry, he also gives details of making composite pieces of apparatus, and provides the same sort of information as can be found today in manuals of laboratory art.(endnote 23) Also his systematic classification of carefully observed and verified facts regarding chemical substances, reactions and apparatus, all in very clear language, further contribute to make Al-Razi of `exceptional importance in the history of chemistry,' according to Holmyard.(endnote 24) These are, indeed, symbols of modern science; hence, the obvious conclusion that modern science, in practice and methodology, and not just chemistry, found roots in the works of Muslim scientists; Muslim chemistry itself proving to be no occult practice that ended with the European Renaissance.
+Both Anawati and Hill provide a good account of such laboratory, the precursor of the modern laboratory, of which many parts are still in use today (to which Hill points out, whilst Anawati does not.)
+Al-Razi does not just list the instruments used in chemistry, he also gives details of making composite pieces of apparatus, and provides the same sort of information as can be found today in manuals of laboratory art.
+Also his systematic classification of carefully observed and verified facts regarding chemical substances, reactions and apparatus, all in very clear language, further contribute to make Al-Razi of `exceptional importance in the history of chemistry,' according to Holmyard.
+These are, indeed, symbols of modern science; hence, the obvious conclusion that modern science, in practice and methodology, and not just chemistry, found roots in the works of scientists from Muslim Civilisation; chemistry from Muslim Civilisation itself proving to be no occult practice that ended with the European Renaissance.

 The Chemist from Madrid

 Al-Majriti (950-1007), from Madrid, hence his name, and already cited briefly, was particularly noted for his work Rutbat Al-Hakim (The Rank of the Wise), which amongst other things gives formulae and instructions for the purification of precious metals.
 This was collected and put together in the year 1009, two years after his death.
-In this work, Al-Majriti was also the first to prove the principle of conservation of mass, credited eight centuries later to the French Lavoisier,(endnote 25) the so called father of chemistry.
+In this work, Al-Majriti was also the first to prove the principle of conservation of mass, credited eight centuries later to the French Lavoisier, the so called father of chemistry.